Average House Price in Tower Hamlets

 What is the average house price in Tower Hamlets?

-How does Tower Hamlets compare with the UK average?
+How does Tower Hamlets compare with the UK?

 Neighbouring Markets